 Lecture capture is available for students upon request.
 Students are required to request the permsisson of the faculty member and request the recording 12 hours in advance for scheduling purposes.
 Day of and last minute requests will not be scheduled.
 Faculty are required to activate the monitor in the smart classroom and activate the microphone.
 The student(s) requesting the recording will be emailed a secure link requiring their Marquette login in order to view or listen to the recording.
 There is no guarantee of a successful recording.
 The recording is dependent on the scheduling, and more importanty functional hardware and software.
 Request a recording

 Microsoft Office & other software

 Enrolled students are now able to install Office 365 and OneDrive for Business, for free, with 1TB of file storage.
 This includes Windows, Mac, and mobile devices.
 Full information can be found online at http://www.marquette.edu/its/help/getting/office-365-installation.shtml.

 PrintWise is the campus-wide network printing solution.
-Each registered student receives a $28.00 allocation, called the PrintWise account, on his/her MarquetteCard.
+Allocation for enrolled students is $14.00 for Fall and Spring terms, and $7.00 for the Summer term.
+This allocation, called the PrintWise account, gets placed on his/her MarquetteCard.
 Black and white, and color PrintWise printers are located on every floor in Ray & Kay Eckstein Hall and are both compatible with Windows and Apple operating systems.
 More information and the PrintWise software is available here.

 Virtual Private Network

 Ray & Kay Eckstein Hall has wireless Internet access throughout the entire building.
-To access MU_Wireless your personal laptop must have a wireless network card that is properly configured.
+To access MU SECURE your personal laptop must have a wireless network card that is properly configured.
 Wireless information is available online.